Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 # 🧪 HarmonAIze Data Engineering Mini-Task

 ## Goal
-Create a Django-based data harmonization system that can ingest clinical trial data from different sources with varying schemas and store it in a standardized format in a database.
+Create a Django-based data harmonization system that can ingest and integrate clinical trial data and environmental data from different sources with varying schemas, and store it in a standardized format in a database.

 ## Detailed Task Description